DataDog/documentation/content/en/logs/log_collection/docker.md

 * Logs coming from container `Stderr` have a default status of `Error`.

-* Refer to the [journald integration][1] documentation for details regarding the setup for containerized environments if using the journald logging driver instead of Docker's default json-file logging driver.
+* If using the journald logging driver instead of Docker's default json-file logging driver, see the [journald integration][1] documentation for details regarding the setup for containerized environments.

 ### Activate Log Integrations